V'Keon Lacey: Professional career

-Jacksonville Sharks

 Lacey signed with the Jacksonville Sharks on March 9, 2012.
 He was released by the Sharks on June 4, 2012.
 He appeared in three games as a rookie for the Sharks in 2012, recording half a tackle.

-Cedar Rapids Titans

 Lacey played for the Cedar Rapids Titans of the Indoor Football League during the 2013 season.

-San Jose SaberCats

 Lacey was signed by the San Jose SaberCats on March 5, 2013.
 He was released by the SaberCats on March 8, 2013.

-Philadelphia Soul

 Lacey played for the Philadelphia Soul in 2014, recording 447 yards and twelve touchdowns on 41 receptions.
 He was named the AFL Pulse Player of the Week on July 26, 2014, for recent philanthropic efforts, which include actively participating in the American Foundation for Suicide Prevention’s Out of the Darkness Walks.

-Portland Thunder

 Lacey signed with the Portland Thunder on January 20, 2015.
 He became a free agent after the 2015 season.

-Tampa Bay Storm

 On November 13, 2015, Lacey was assigned to the Tampa Bay Storm.